hashicorp/vault-client-dotnet/docs/Auth.md

 <a name="tokenwritelookupself"></a>
 # **TokenWriteLookupSelf**
-> void TokenWriteLookupSelf (TokenWriteLookupSelfRequest tokenWriteLookupSelfRequest, string tokenMountPath = null)
+> void TokenWriteLookupSelf (TokenWriteLookupSelfRequest tokenWriteLookupSelfRequest, string tokenMountPath = "token", TimeSpan? wrapTTL = null)

 This endpoint will lookup a token and its properties.